 DVM applicants must have completed the equivalent of at least three full undergraduate academic years at an accredited college or university and fulfilled 90 semester hours of course work before enrollment.

 Candidates must successfully complete the following courses prior to enrolling at Cummings School of Veterinary Medicine at Tufts University but not necessarily prior to applying to the school.
 Recommended, but not required, are additional courses such as cell biology, microbiology, physiology, comparative or developmental anatomy.
+Please contact the admissions office if you have any questions about whether specific courses fulfill these prerequisites.

 Although some online courses (rather than traditional in-class coursework) can be used to fulfill prerequisite courses, we strongly recommend obtaining pre-approval from the Office of Admissions for specific courses.
 Candidates who do not obtain pre-approval risk having to retake course prerequisites prior to matriculation in the veterinary program.
+Due to the coronavirus pandemic, applicants do not need approval from the admissions office to take online coursework for the 2020-21 academic year.

 - General Biology with laboratory (two semesters)